 Rachel from Burngreave food bank explains the difference your donations have made:

 "We would not have been able to meet this level of increase in demand without the support of our donors and are so grateful for the generous donations that we received due to the Sheffield Business Together campaign.
 It's easy for numbers to hide that fact that each food parcel represents a struggle by an individual or family, to put food on the table, and all the accompanying distress and hardship that accompanies this situation.
 The relief that is seen on some faces as they receive the food parcel tells the true meaning of these donations".

 Help and donate today

 Please share this appeal with people within your organisation and your professional and private networks.

 All donations will be shared with the 17 foodbanks in the network and will bring untold relief to someone facing hardship over the festive period.

-This team raised £200 from 1 other donation.
+This team raised £205 from 2 other donations.